awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Migrating.md

 #### RDS API<a name="Aurora.Migration.RDSPostgreSQL.Create.API"></a>

-To create an Aurora Read Replica from a source PostgreSQL DB instance, use the RDS API operations [https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_CreateDBCluster.html](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_CreateDBCluster.html) and [https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_CreateDBInstance.html](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_CreateDBInstance.html) to create a new Aurora DB cluster and primary instance\.
+To create an Aurora read replica from a source RDS for PostgreSQL DB instance, use the RDS API operations [https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_CreateDBCluster.html](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_CreateDBCluster.html) and [https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_CreateDBInstance.html](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_CreateDBInstance.html) to create a new Aurora DB cluster and primary instance\.
 Don't specify the master user name, master password, or database name\.
-The Aurora Read Replica uses the same master user name, master password, and database name as the source PostgreSQL DB instance\.
+The Aurora read replica uses the same master user name, master password, and database name as the source RDS for PostgreSQL DB instance\.

-You can create a new Aurora DB cluster for an Aurora Read Replica from a source PostgreSQL DB instance\.
+You can create a new Aurora DB cluster for an Aurora read replica from a source RDS for PostgreSQL DB instance\.
 To do so, use the RDS API operation [https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_CreateDBCluster.html](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_CreateDBCluster.html) with the following parameters:
 + `DBClusterIdentifier`

   The name of the DB cluster to create\.